Neceros/flask-starter/README.md

 cd flask-starter
 ```

 Set up your virtual environment.
-It's easy and you should do it for every project,
+It's easy, and you should do it for every project,
 as it will save you many headaches later on from a bloated python.

-**Make sure the virtual environment is outside of your project folder**:
+**Make sure the virtual environment is outside your project folder**:

 ```bash
 python3 -m venv /flask-apps/venv/flask-starter